goabstract/Marketing-for-Engineers/README.md

 ## Influencer Marketing
 Influencer marketing is a type of marketing that focuses on working with opinion leaders to drive a brand's message\product\service to the larger market.

+* [What is influencer marketing and how to find influencers?](https://blog.bufferapp.com/influencer-marketing) by Ash Read from Buffer.

 ## :cat: Marketing for Product Hunt Launch
 Product Hunt (PH) is a place to discover, share, and geek out about new products in tech.
 Submitting your product there is a good way to appear in front of journalists, tech people and fellow makers.
 After submission, the product will participate in the daily race.
 The race starts PST 00:00 and finishes PST 23:59.
 You have to get as many upvotes and comments as you can by the end of the day! :trophy: The most successful products appear on the Homepage and can get many honest feedback, downloads, users and PR buzz.
 Please, check success PH stories to decide if PH is the right launch platform for you!